 Getting a scholarship in the US may seem like a hard nut to crack, but, it isn’t.
 Whether you want to pursue MS in USA or any other course, a scholarship always comes handy.
-Having a scholarship can work as a financial aid for you while studying abroad.
+Having a scholarship can work as financial aid for you while studying abroad.
 Plus, when you know you have financial support and don’t have to worry about the expenses of studying abroad burning a hole in your pocket, it helps boost your morale.
-Getting a scholarship during your MS or Phd in the US also reflects good on your resume and can further help enhance your profile when you go for interviews.
+Getting a scholarship during your MS or PhD in the US also reflects good on your resume and can further help enhance your profile when you go for interviews.
 Now, getting a scholarship might seem like an arduous task, but it really isn’t if you prove your eligibility for the scholarship and finish all the paperwork correctly.

 1. Keep the GRE/TOEFL Scores High

 Ten to one a phenomenal GRE score increases your chances of getting an admission greatly.
-Same goes with scholarships.
+Same goes for scholarships.
 However, not many scholarships based entirely on GRE or TOEFL scores.
 Still, you need to score at least above 165 in the quantitative and verbal part of GRE, 4.5 in writing skills part of GRE and above 110 in TOEFL to get a scholarship.
 Here’s a deeper insight as to how important a GRE score becomes in different circumstances.
 A good GRE score can help you if you have an average undergraduate percentile or grade and vice versa, but for the latter to happen, your overall profile should be unique and very different from others.

 2. Statement of Purpose